apdupuis/gltf-texture-baking/README.md

 To load the script into a Blender file, go to the Text Editor (shortcut Shift-F11), click "Open", and load bakeTexture.py.

 When you want to bake an object's materials to textures, select that object, then run (Alt/Option-P) bakeTexture.py in the Text Editor.

-## Limitations

-Currently, the script only bakes emissive textures - future versions will include options for baking base color, specular, and alpha data.